carterjc/joyce/README.md

 - `ADMIN_PASS` - Password for admin endpoints
 - `UPLOAD_DIR` - Directory for storing uploaded audio files (default: `./uploads`)

+## Deployment

+I'm currently deploying this stack on my own hardware using [Komodo](https://komo.do).
+It's pretty great.
+The only consideration is that--because my infra repo is disaggregated from the app services--I have to handle routing through a side channel.
+So, after configuring the Komodo stack (or syncing via a resource group), remember to add a manual rule through Dockflare.

 ## Obsidian Integration

 Joyce provides a dedicated API for Obsidian plugins to enable direct voice recording integration.